dapplets/dapplet-docs/docs/ex19-notifications.md

 **parameters of the notify's function**

 _title_ - required parameter.
-Title a notification.
+Title of the notification.

 _message_ - optional parameter.
 Message to user.